carpentries/carpentries.org/content/support/membership/membership-faq.md

 Self-Organised workshops and access to Member pricing for additional Centrally-Organised workshops and Instructor Training seats purchased during the membership year.
 Read more about the benefits and dues for each plan on our [membership](/membership) page.

 ### Which membership should I purchase?
 * <b>Bronze membership</b> is an excellent option for any organisation starting out with The Carpentries and wanting to quickly bring data and computational training to their community.
-The Bronze level is also great for introducing your local community to The Carpentries and building interest for instructor training.
+The Bronze level is also great for introducing your local community to The Carpentries and building interest for Instructor Training.
 * <b>Silver and Gold memberships</b> are ideal for organisations wanting to quickly build capacity for training in their community.
 * <b>Platinum memberships</b> are best for organisations that would like to continue building capacity for training and already have a group of local Carpentries Instructors capable of running Self-Organised workshops.
 * <b>Titanium memberships</b> are suited for organisations who do not need coordinated workshops or Instructor Training seats but would